 What is Boundary Spanning?

+Boundary-spanning skills refer to efforts within an organization that involves activity aimed at bridging one or more recognized organizational boundaries to facilitate the flow of information across such boundaries.
 There are many examples over the years where boundary spanner has occurred so that both companies have benefitted.
 The term was coined after world war 2, and it was found that most of the companies benefitted when they exchanged Intel.
 The growth was faster and more efficient when boundary spanning was applied.

-For instance, the united nations were formed so that the countries which are a part of the Nations collaborate with each other and make the world a better place.
+For instance, the united nations were formed so that the countries which are part of the Nations collaborate with each other and make the world a better place.
 For such collaboration, regular boundary spanning is needed.

 Importance of Effective Boundary Spanning